MaciejIwan/ice-dictionary/README.md

 ```
 ## Check makefile to find more commands

-# dictorionary server know only hej word in polish, and translate it to english
+# the dictionary server only knows the word "hej" in Polish and will translate it into English.
+Throws an exception in other cases